alssndro/sandros-sketch-plugins/README.md

 ### How do I install a plugin?

-Simply drag and drop the .sublimeplugin file onto the Sketch app icon
+Double-click the .sublimeplugin file, or alternatively drag and drop the file onto the Sketch app icon.
+This will automatically copy the plugin to your Sketch plugins folder.

 ### How do I use a plugin as a keyboard shortcut?